TezBaydu/Milestone-project-4-GraphicDesign/README.md

 - Checkout_Success HTML
     - Errors however design is due to package bing shown and elif's afe causing faults.
 Acceptable levels of errors as site works as required and if attempting to apply design becomes unsuitable.

--

 # To Do
 - Deploy to heroku
-- settings.py Django SECRET_KEY --UPDATE--
-    -  Ensure Secret key is placed into gitpod environment to call prior to submission
+- Ensure within app.py change "debug=True" to "debug=False"
+- Data model
+- Browser Testing
+- Testing document

 - HTML Test - Done prior to Heroku deployment notes in bugs & Issues
 - CSS Test - Done prior to Heroku deployment all clear
 - Javascript Test   - Done prior to Heroku deployment